 With a private English-speaking guide

 Only a certified guide is allowed to show you the Moscow Kremlin.
-For exemple:

 From June to September, the Kremlin is very visited and even official guides cannot have tickets.
 During this period, one of the solutions for a guided tour is a group visit.